Molecular gas and star formation activity in LIRGs in clusters at intermediate redshifts: Discussion

 \subsection{Star formation enhancement and gas enrichment}

-For this work we have selected a sample of LIRGs, based on their FIR luminosities.
-However, once we model their FIR-to-UV SEDs the LIRGs show a wide range in SFR$\simeq(4-50)~M_\odot/{\rm yr}$, which is a result of the combination of both obscured (in the FIR) and unobscured (in the UV) ongoing star formation activity.
+For this work we selected a sample of LIRGs based on their FIR luminosities.
+However, once we modeled their FIR-to-UV SEDs the LIRGs show a wide range in SFR$\simeq(4-50)~M_\odot/{\rm yr}$, which is a result of the combination of both obscured (in the FIR) and unobscured (in the UV) ongoing star formation activity.

-{The presence of enhanced star formation activity observed in a large fraction of the LIRGs within the virial radius suggests that} environmental processing mechanisms such as ram pressure stripping, galaxy harassment, and starvation may have not been sufficiently effective in suppressing the star formation and then quenching the LIRGs.
-Recent simulations of dwarf galaxies by \citet{Hausammann2019} showed indeed that, at variance with the hot gas, cold gas may not be efficiently removed by ram pressure.
+{The presence of enhanced star formation activity observed in a large fraction of the LIRGs within the virial radius suggests that} environmental processing mechanisms such as ram-pressure stripping, galaxy harassment, and starvation may have not been sufficiently effective in suppressing the star formation and then quenching the LIRGs.
+Recent simulations of dwarf galaxies by \citet{Hausammann2019} show that, at variance with the hot gas, cold gas may not be efficiently removed by ram pressure.

-{Our results suggest that the enhancement of star formation for the cluster LIRGs, towards the cluster cores, is the main responsible for the corresponding decrease of depletion timescales (i.e., $\tau_{\rm dep}\lesssim\tau_{\rm dep,MS}$).} {The short depletion times imply that the star formation in the LIRGs will be shortly suppressed, which will ultimately quench them,} meanwhile increasing the fraction of passive galaxies in clusters \citep[e.g., SFR {\it vs.} density and morphology {\it vs.} density relations,][]{Dressler1980,Lewis2002,Peng2010,Andreon2006,Raichoor_Andreon2012}. {The short depletion times observed for a large fraction of LIRGs within the virial radius also imply} that molecular gas is consumed quite rapidly in cluster LIRGs, which may {help to} explain the fast exponential decrease with time, since $z\sim0.8$, of the fraction of LIRGs in clusters, found in previous studies \citep{Finn2010,Saintonge2008,Popesso2012}.
+{Our results suggest that the enhancement of star formation for the cluster LIRGs, toward the cluster cores, is the main responsible for the corresponding decrease of depletion timescales (i.e., $\tau_{\rm dep}\lesssim\tau_{\rm dep,MS}$).} {The short depletion times imply that the star formation in the LIRGs is shortly suppressed, which ultimately quenches them,} meanwhile increasing the fraction of passive galaxies in clusters \citep[e.g., SFR versus density and morphology versus density relations,][]{Dressler1980,Lewis2002,Peng2010,Andreon2006,Raichoor_Andreon2012}. {The short depletion times observed for a large fraction of LIRGs within the virial radius also imply} that molecular gas is consumed { rapidly} in cluster LIRGs.
+This may {help to} explain the fast exponential decrease with time, since $z\sim0.8$ of the fraction of LIRGs in clusters found in previous studies \citep{Finn2010,Saintonge2008,Popesso2012}.

-{To further investigate this scenario {it is interesting to look for possible differences}, among the LIRGs, in terms of denser molecular gas reservoirs than those probed by the low ${\rm J}=2\rightarrow1$ and ${\rm J}=1\rightarrow0$ transitions of CO considered in this work.}
+{To further investigate this scenario {it is interesting to look for possible differences} among the LIRGs, in terms of denser molecular gas reservoirs, from those probed by the low ${\rm J}=2\rightarrow1$ and ${\rm J}=1\rightarrow0$ transitions of CO considered in this work.}